SEND Information Report

 • Individual parental visits when requested

-• Transition visits for pupils with an EHC Plan coordinated with the primary schools
+• Transition visits for pupils with an EHC Plan, coordinated with the primary schools

-• Student transition day
+• Student transition/induction day (July)

-• Induction evening for parents
+• Induction evening for parents (July)

 Year 7